i The current Canadian wealth situation

 Provincial tax brackets for high earners

-The combined provincial and federal tax rates for high earners in 2018 range from 44.5 per cent in Nunavut to 54 per cent in Nova Scotia.
-The highest tax rate in 2018 in Ontario is 53.53 per cent.
+The combined provincial and federal tax rates for high earners in 2019 range from 44.5 per cent in Nunavut to 54 per cent in Nova Scotia.
+The highest tax rate in 2019 in Ontario is 53.53 per cent.
 In 2015, Alberta introduced graduated tax rates for taxpayers.
 Prior to the new rates, all Albertans paid tax based on a flat provincial tax rate of 10 per cent.
 As of 1 October 2015, the highest combined provincial and federal tax rate for Albertans has been 48 per cent.
+Over the past 10 years, there has been a significant increase in the top marginal rate.
+Combined rates in Ontario and Quebec in 2009 were below 50 per cent.

 2017 tax amendments in planning with private corporations